jonnyhoeven/justme.dev/posts/pgadmin.md

 title: pgAdmin 4
 type: post
 user: pgadmin-org
+intro: |
+    pgAdmin 4 is the leading open-source management tool for Postgres, the world's most advanced open-source database.
+It is designed to cater to both novice and experienced Postgres users, providing a powerful graphical interface that simplifies the creation, maintenance, and use of database objects.
 ---
 <script setup>
  import ArticleItem from '/components/ArticleItem.vue';
  import ArticleFooter from '/components/ArticleFooter.vue';
 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

-# pgAdmin 4: The Leading Open Source Management Tool for Postgres

-## Introduction

-pgAdmin 4 is the leading open-source management tool for Postgres, the world's most advanced open-source database.
-It is designed to cater to both novice and experienced Postgres users, providing a powerful graphical interface that simplifies the creation, maintenance, and use of database objects.

-## What is pgAdmin 4?

 pgAdmin 4 is a complete rewrite of pgAdmin, built using Python and Javascript/jQuery.
 It is a testament to the evolution of database management tools, offering a more streamlined and efficient approach to managing Postgres databases.